 If all species are written using their chemical formula, the stoichiometric coefficients can automatically be calculated, if the problem is well posed, by clicking the Balance button to the right of the Reaction Formula section title.
-This turns e.g. the formula "H2+O2=>H2O" into "2H2+O2=>2H2O".
+This turns, for example, the formula "H2+O2=>H2O" into "2H2+O2=>2H2O".

-Examples of problems that are not well posed are for example "C+H2=>CH4+C2H6", from which any ratio of $CH_4/C_2H_6$ could be obtained, and "H2=>O2", where not all elements are present on both sides.
+Examples of problems that are not well posed are, for example, "C+H2=>CH4+C2H6", from which any ratio of CH4/C2H6 could be obtained, and "H2=>O2", where not all elements are present on both sides.